 |none is as fearsome as the Basilisk.
 It is known as the King of Snakes.|

 Comment: These translations append the information about the Basilisk's alternative name as a separate sentence.
-Orthographically, four separate the additional sentence with a comma while two use a full stop.
+Orthographically, three separate the additional sentence with a comma while two use a full stop.

 Type Two: Translation as a relative clause

 |...Могойн хаан гэгддэг Василискаас илүү сонирхолтой, үхлийн аюултай амьтан үгүй билээ.|